-If you are a regular reader of NoBull Bodybuilding then you should know via this blog or my tweets that I’m not in this for the money.
+If you are a regular reader of NoBull Bodybuilding then you should know via this blog that I’m not in this for the money.
 I derive my income from alternative sources not related to health and fitness.
 This is a passion for me.
 I’m into sharing as much as I know, as openly as allowable.
 All this knowledge is in the Archives for free if you are willing to spend some time reading.

 Because I get paid elsewhere as a primary source of income, I’ve never felt I needed to push something to make money or sell myself out in order to pay the bills.

 However, I do “get” things out of this blog which may include money.
 I’m saying this up front so there’s no question about my motivations in any aspect.
 Hopefully this will give you a more complete picture of who I am and why I blog.